-Meal prepping for a client a few weeks ago who follows an Ayurvedic diet, I had an idea to turn my favorite ~golden milk latte~ into a chia pudding breakfast.
+Meal prepping a few weeks ago, I had an idea to turn my favorite ~golden milk latte~ into a chia pudding breakfast.
 It was immediately client-approved at first bite, and now it’s here on the blog for you to enjoy, too!

 This recipe makes 6 portions that are 1 1/2 cups each.
 See recipe notes for how to make just one portion.

 Long story short, a high-fiber diet is associated with good heart health, is essential for digestive health, and can reduce the risk of chronic diseases.
 Basically, the longer waste stays in your body, the more toxins you absorb, so not eliminating regularly can really increase your toxic load and lead to illness.
 Fiber is the key that gets the engine moving.